 Along with having a positive impact on a lonely or isolated person’s life, some of the many other benefits of volunteering include boosting your confidence, learning new skills, making friends locally, and accessing free training from Age UK and its partner organisations!

-If you are aged 18+ and have the time, commitment and passion to support isolated members of your community then we’d love to hear from you!
+If you are aged 18+ and have the time, commitment, and passion to support isolated members of your community then we’d love to hear from you!
 Please visit our Volunteer Page to read more or go straight to our Online Application Form.
-You can also get in touch with any questions by emailing our Transport Coordinator Angelie at transport@ageuklands.org.uk
+You can also get in touch with any questions by emailing our Transport Coordinator Imogen at transport@ageuklands.org.uk